 Here was the last stand of their resistance, the last people who were killed, were killed here.

-“Hey you stranger, announce to the people of Laconice (Λακωνική, Laconia – the area of Sparta ) that we are here buried persuaded to their words – their law.”
+“Hey you stranger, announce to the people of Laconia (Laconice (Λακωνική) that we are here, buried, persuaded to their words – their law.”

-The two walls on the hill were built, but there was also another stand built a little bit further, closer to the springs (but that was lost since the people who were coming from the mountain retreated there.)
+There was also another stand, defense, built a little bit further, closer to the springs but it was lost since the people who were coming from the mountain retreated there.

-Here we see the creek and the springs of Thermopylae.
+Here is the creek and The Spring of Thermopylae.